Michigan State muscles past USC 72-62 in March Madness

 Michigan State, appearing in its 25th straight tournament under Izzo, will move on in what has been a unique and challenging season for the Spartans.
 The team became the face of a grief-stricken school after a gunman killed three students and injured five others in a campus shooting on Feb.
 13.

-USC struggled to get any good looks at the basket and fell into a bigger hole when Hauser and Jaden Akins buried consecutive 3-pointers as Michigan State’s lead swelled to 66-51 with 4:23 left.
+By then, the Trojans were out of sync, and they fell into a bigger hole when Hauser and Jaden Akins buried consecutive 3-pointers as Michigan State’s lead swelled to 66-51 with 4:23 left.

-Johnson knocked down two 3s to pull USC within nine, but the Trojans couldn’t get any closer.
+Johnson knocked down two 3s to pull USC within nine, but the Trojans were unable to get any closer.

 Izzo showed his soft, nurturing side, especially when he helped his team and the school cope following the tragedy.